sous-chefs/apache2/README.md

 ### Examples:

 Enable the ssl module, which also has a configuration template in `templates/default/mods/ssl.conf.erb`.
 Simply call the resource.
-The cookbook contains a list of modules in `library/helpers.rb`  in the `#has_config_file?` method.
+The cookbook contains a list of modules in `library/helpers.rb`  in the `#config_file?` method.

 ```ruby
 apache_module "ssl"